AudaxLudos/dead-frontier-userscripts/README.md

 A collection of userscripts for Dead Frontier 3D MMO.

+## Notes

+- Have only tested this on firefox, unsure if it will completely work for other browsers.

 ## Installation

 1. Install a userscript manager that is available for your browser.
 Here are a few options. ([Tampermonkey](https://www.tampermonkey.net/index.php) | [Violentmonkey](http://violentmonkey.com/) | [Greasemonkey](https://www.greasespot.net/))